Discriminatory Harassment and Sexual Misconduct Policy

 Acts may be retaliatory if they reasonably act as, or could act as, a deterrent to further protected activity, for example, by

 All internal reports will receive prompt attention.
-In response to the nature of the report, the Title IX Coordinator (or designee thereof) will determine the type of investigation to follow.
-Investigations will not in themselves result in disciplinary action; disciplinary action may arise only through the resolution of formal complaints.
-Investigations may yield the initiation of a formal complaint by the Title IX Coordinator (or designee).
-During the investigation of a report, non-disciplinary steps may be taken to protect individuals from harassment, such as separating an alleged harasser from someone alleged to have been harassed.
+In response to the nature of the report, the Title IX Coordinator (or designee thereof) or Dean for Institutional Diversity (or designee thereof) will determine the type of inquiry and/or investigation to follow.
+Inquiries and investigations will not in themselves result in disciplinary action; disciplinary action may arise only through the resolution of formal complaints.
+Investigations may yield the initiation of a formal complaint by the Title IX Coordinator (or designee thereof).
+During the investigation of a report, non-disciplinary steps may be taken to protect individuals from harassment, such as separating the alleged harasser from the person who experienced the alleged harassment.
 Investigations of reports may yield a response by the College that is non-disciplinary in nature, but designed to remedy or to prevent prohibited harassment.

 B. Mandatory external reporting of certain forms of abuse

-Any employee of Reed College, regardless of position, who has reasonable cause to believe that any child (according to Oregon law, a person under the age of 18) with whom the employee has come in contact has suffered abuse, or that any person with whom the employee has come in contact has abused a child, is required by law to report to the Department of Human Services or law enforcement, unless otherwise exempt under state law (ORS 419B.010).
+Any employee of Reed College, regardless of position or classification, who has reasonable cause to believe that any child (according to Oregon law, a person under the age of 18) with whom the employee has come in contact has suffered physical or sexual abuse, or that any person with whom the employee has come in contact has abused a child, is required by law to report to the Department of Human Services or law enforcement, unless otherwise exempt under state law (ORS 419B.010).
+Additionally, Oregon state law considers persons under the age of 18 to be “incapable of consenting to a sexual act” (ORS §163.315) and states that all such behavior must be reported to the Oregon Department of Human Services or law enforcement (ORS 419B.010).
 This duty to report is separate and distinct from any procedures that Reed may have for reporting this information internally; an employee does not satisfy the employee's legal obligations by making only an internal report.